KxSystems/docs/docs/kb/compression/fsicasestudy.md

 In this document, we compare compression algorithms using a popular financial dataset from the New York Stock Exchange (NYSE).
 There are [three key metrics](../file-compression.md#performance) to evaluate compression algorithms.

-   1. Compression ratio
+   1. **Compression ratio**
-   1. Compression speed
+   1. **Compression speed**
-   1. Decompression speed
+   1. **Decompression speed**

 These metrics impact **storage cost**, **data write time** and **query response times** respectively.
 Both compression and decompression speeds depend on the hardware - primarily on storage speed and the compute (CPU) capacity.
-Our partner, Intel(R), provided access to two systems with different storage characteristics in its FasterLab, a facility dedicated to optimization of Financial Services Industry (FSI) solutions.
+Our partner, Intel(R), provided access to **two systems with different storage characteristics** in its FasterLab, a facility dedicated to optimization of Financial Services Industry (FSI) solutions.
 The first system has fast local disks, while the second system comes with a slower NFS storage.
-The next section describes these environments in detail.
+The next sections describe the results in detail.

-## Infrastructure

-Tests were conducted on version 9.4 of Red Hat Enterprise Linux using kdb+ 4.1 (version 2025.01.17).
-Compression performance depends on the **compression library versions**, which are listed below:

-   * `zlib`: 1.2.11
-   * `lz4`: 1.9.3
-   * `snappy`: 1.1.8
-   * `zstd`: 1.5.1

-Key specifications for the two systems:

-   1. Local block storage and Intel Xeon 6 efficient CPU
-      * **Storage**: Intel SSD D7-P5510 (3.84 TB), with interface PCIe 4.0 x4, NVMe
-      * **CPU**: Intel(R) Xeon(R) [6780E](https://www.intel.com/content/www/us/en/products/sku/240362/intel-xeon-6780e-processor-108m-cache-2-20-ghz/specifications.html) (**E**fficient series)
-         * Sockets: 2
-         * Cores per socket: 144
-         * Thread(s) per core: 1
-         * NUMA nodes: 2
-      * filesystem: ext4
-      * memory: 502GiB, DDR5 6400 MT/s, 8 channels
-   1. NFS storage and Intel Xeon 6 performance CPU
-      * **Storage**: NFS (version 4.2), mounted in sync mode, with read and write chunk sizes (`wsize` and `rsize`) 1 MB.
-NFS cache was not set up, i.e `-o fsc` mount parameter was not set.
-      * Some network parameters:
-        * MTU: 1500
-        * TCP read/write buffer size (`/proc/sys/net/core/rmem_default`, `/proc/sys/net/core/wmem_default`): 212992
-      * **CPU**: Intel(R) Xeon(R) [6747P](https://www.intel.com/content/www/us/en/products/sku/241825/intel-xeon-6747p-processor-288m-cache-2-70-ghz/specifications.html) (**P**erformance series)
-         * Sockets: 2
-         * Cores per socket: 48
-         * Thread(s) per core: 2
-         * NUMA nodes: 4
-      * memory: 502GiB, DDR5 6400 MT/s, 8 channels

-The tests ran on a single NUMA node, i.e. kdb+ processes were launched with `numactl -N 0 -m 0`.

-# Compression ratio
+## Compression ratios

 **Compression ratio** measures the relative reduction in size of data.
 This ratio is calculated by dividing the uncompressed size by the compressed size.
 For example, a ratio of 4 indicates that the data consumes a quarter of the disk space after compression.
 In this document, we show the **relative sizes** after compression, which is the inverse of compression ratios.
 Lower values indicate better compression.
 The numbers are in percentages, so 25 corresponds to compression ratio 4.
 The block size parameter was set to 17, which translates to logical block size of 128 KB.